cdot65/pan-os-upgrade/README.md

 As an alternative to passing CLI arguments, which can be a security risk due to your console's history function, you can instead update the variables within the `.env` file of your project.

 These environment variables will be used when CLI arguments are not provided, feel free to mix and match CLI arguments and hardcoded values within the .env file.
 Just note that if you're using an API key for authentication, leave the username and password blank.

+> note: CLI arguments will take precedent of .env file

 ```env
 # PAN-OS credientials if using an API key, leave username and password blank